riannbarbosa/moviesAPI/README.md

 - GET /movies/{id}  → **List a movie**
 - GET /movies → **List all movies**

+<h2>Build and Running</h2>
+You can clone this repository and build it with yarn, and run the server with [ yarn start ]

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Express](https://expressjs.com/) - Server Framework